 The post-fracture care models: accounting for functional recovery and quality of life (Kassim Javaid, Rheumatologist – UK)Registration

 The webinar took place on the 8th May 2023.
 Prof Levinger discussed the use of the Seniors Exercise Parks to improve physical activity and reduce fall risk.
 Prof Waters discussed the “Steady As You GO” program, an effective model of community-based peer-led exercise in Aotearoa, New Zealand.
 Dr Ekegren discussed physical activity and sedentary behaviour in hospital settings.

 The recording of the 75min webinar is now available.

 Vitality is a physiological state resulting from the interaction between multiple physiological systems, reflected in energy and metabolism, neuromuscular function, and immune and stress response functions of the body (WHO).
-As a physiological determinant of physical and mental capacities an individual can draw on at any point in time, early detection of deterioration of vitality allow early interventions to delay the onset of frailty and extend the healthy lifespan of aging persons.Time and date announcer
+As a physiological determinant of physical and mental capacities an individual can draw on at any point in time, early detection of deterioration of vitality allow early interventions to delay the onset of frailty and extend the healthy lifespan of aging persons.Go to video

 Muscle health is of upmost importance to maintain many organ systems, and therewith to our ageing process.
 The lecture will highlight the pathophysiology of muscle health decline and its consequences and gives advice on how to intervene to either maintain or increase muscle health.
 After the webinar, the participant can describe the relationship between sarcopenia, vulnerability and fall risk.
 The participant can apply the tools provided in daily practice.